 Trying to live a sustainable life does not always mean giving up something or making sacrifices.
-With technology developing, sustainability could turn into something very cool.
+With technology developing, sustainability could turn into something very cool specially if you choose modern doors shower.
 When talking about water consumption and sustainability for instance, the first thought that might come into our mind is reduce the amount of water we use daily.
 Does this mean we should take shorter showers?
 That might be the answer unless you are using a shower built by Nebia.
 Nebia is a California based company and they have built an incredible shower system: it is so innovative that while being able to take your regular shower, you will still save a lot of water.
 How could Nebia achieve that?
 Today we are speaking with Philip Winter, one of the co-founders to learn more about it.

 Who started Nebia?
 What is the story of your company?

 Philip Winter: There are three co-founders: myself, Gabriel Parisi Amon and Carlos Gomez Andonaegui.
 Carlos used to be the head of a large chain of sport clubs in Mexico City, where he is from.
 They lack of water and it is very expensive to use.
 Having the desire to find a way to reduce and optimize the water consumption, it was Carlos father – a thinker and an engineer, who was 80 years old at that time – the person who made the very first prototype of Nebia.

 Once we built and installed the first prototypes of Nebia, we had some positive feedbacks and realized that we had a good product.
 We decided to create a brand around it, move to San Francisco, and start the company.

 In the Photo: Nebia Shower being used.
 Photo Credit: Nebia

 Can you explain how does Nebia work?